 If you accidentally use an 80V battery in a 60V tool, stop using the tool immediately.
 Check the tool for any damage or signs of overheating.
 If the tool appears to be damaged or malfunctioning, do not attempt to use it.
 Contact the manufacturer or a professional repair service for assistance.

-Further reading: What Size Is The Nut On A Circular Saw?
+Further reading: How Versatile Is A Circular Saw?